Minoru/blog.tty8.org/about.markdown

 after I installed Debian (hence the blog's name).
 I kept my posts as purely technical as possible, with rare exceptions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore ([here's why — in Russian][why-migrate]).
-So I just bought a domain name, rented some hosting, mastered basics of [Hakyll](http://github.com/jaspervdj/hakyll) and created new Debiania, the site you're reading right now.
+So I bought a domain name, rented some hosting, mastered basics of [Hakyll](http://github.com/jaspervdj/hakyll) and created new Debiania, the site you're reading right now.

-Goals are the same — keep posting tech-related entries, not just about Debian, but about programming and CS overall, too.
-I don't think Google will ever delete my old blog, but just in case, [here][archive]'s a browseable copy, created as described [here][httrack_recipe].
+Goals are the same — keep posting tech-related entries, not just about Debian, but programming and CS overall as well.
+I don't think Google will ever delete my old blog, but just in case, [here's][archive] a browseable copy, created as described [here][httrack_recipe].

 New Debiania has much simpler interface, mostly inspired by blogs of [Edward Z.
 Yang](http://blog.ezyang.com) and [James Hague](http://prog21.dadgum.com).
 I
-also made two decisions about blogging itself: to [abandon commenting][comments] and to post entries in English alongside Russian ones.
+also made two decisions about blogging itself: to [abandon comments][comments] and to post entries in English alongside Russian ones.
 Hopefully the result will still be useful to you.

 In case you're interested in giving me a job, [here's my résumé][resume].